A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 Our time in the Harz

-We were invited by the Harz Tourism Association and spent 4 full days in the Harz Mountains in the middle of November.
+On our first visit to the Harz Mountains, we spent 4 full days in the middle of November.

 While it was a bit chilly, we had a great time exploring both the towns and the surrounding nature – all without tourist crowds.